conchimnonFPV/Signal-Utilities-for-Arduino/ExponentialRegulator/README.md

 ```cpp
 bool paused();
 ```
-+ **returns:** true if the regulator is paused.<br/>
++ **returns:** True if the regulator is paused.<br/>
 ***

 #### Get current value from ExponentialRegulator:
 ```cpp
 T read();
 ```
-+ **returns:** new value for running regulator.
++ **returns:** New value for running regulator.
 If the regulator is not running, returns the last value it computed when it was running or 0 if the regulator was never started.